rm-rf-etc/simple-shared-state/README.md

-# React-Substrate
+# Weir

-_Auto-generate data bindings between react components and GUN DB nodes_
+_Auto-generate data bindings between components and GUN DB nodes_

-React-Substrate provides auto-magical state management, with offline-first auto-synchronized storage, as-needed relationships, and real-time updates, all in one convenient little library.
+Weir provides auto-magical state management, with offline-first storage, automatic server sync, any-to-any relationships, and real-time updates, all in one convenient compact library.
 Simply wrap components and receive data.

+## Frameworks
+* Weir currently has bindings (via hooks API) for React.
+Bindings for Vue and Angular are also planned.

 ## Install